DC Universe Online: Plot

 In the second trailer to the game "In Lex we Trust", it is revealed that Luthor's description of events leading up to his arrival in the present time is not as he described to the heroes.
 The trailer begins with Luthor reviving his companion Fracture from being unconscious.
 Luthor explains that Brainiac's forces have already penetrated the Fortress of Solitude and that their time is running out.
 As they approach a time portal chamber, a Brainiac Eradicator attacks and Fracture destroys the robotic drone with a small grenade.
 The two arrive at the portal which is being stabilized by Batman (whose face is disfigured and arm is replaced by a robotic prosthetic due to injuries from the battle of villains and heroes).
-As more Eradicators enter the chamber, as Luthor lies saying his armor is damaged and that he can not hold them off.
+As more Eradicators enter the chamber, Luthor lies saying his armor is damaged and that he can not hold them off.
 Batman tells Fracture to take the canister that contains millions of exobytes and go through the portal, while attacking the Eradicators in order to buy him more time.
 Fracture thanks Luthor for using the exobytes to give him his powers.
 Seeing the opportunity he had been waiting for, Luthor kills Fracture describing him as "an excellent lab rat."
 Before Luthor steps into the portal, Batman calls to Luthor warning that "I'll be coming for you" to which Luthor responds "No, you won't" and activates a self-destruct sequence.
 Luthor enters the portal and the Fortress of Solitude suffers massive explosions.
 He arrives in a dark alley, presumably present day.
 He is greeted by his present-day self who describes him as being late.

 At the end of "The Prime Battleground" raid, the present and future versions of Lex Luthor worked together to steal Brainiac's power.
 Luthor is then betrayed by Future Luthor, wanting the power for himself.
 It is then revealed Future Batman survived the explosion at the Fortress of Solitude and chased Future Luthor through time.
 Future Luthor escapes and Future Batman follows him.
 In the following cut-scene, Future Batman is said to be the last hope for humanity.

 Following these events, the heroes led by Future Batman and villains led by Future Luthor to the "Nexus of Reality" (the center of the Multiverse itself) both fight for control, using paradoxes from constant time-travels to alter the histories of iconic characters, forcing heroes and villains to work parallel to each other, changing the timelines in the same fashion.
 What one causes, the other reverts, thus making an infinite cycle.
 This results in a massive paradox creature that consumes time itself.
 In the raid, players must stop the creature from destroying the time-space continuum (one of the many raids where both villains and heroes have the same goal).
 This event partially ends the storyline the game was based upon, yet opens the possibility to enter many new realities.